-Trinity College of Nursing & Health Sciences network users are prohibited from distributing copyrighted materials through illegal downloading, via web pages, email, or peer-to-peer distribution.
-The policy applies to both college-owned and personally-owned computers that have access to the College network.
-The distribution of copyrighted material from any computer (including music, games, videos, etc., for which users do not have the owner's permission) is a violation of federal law (Digital Millennium Copyright Act).
+Trinity College of Nursing and Health Sciences network users are prohibited from distributing copyrighted materials through web pages, illegal downloading, email, or peer-to-peer distribution.
+This policy applies to both college-owned and personally-owned computers that have access to the College network.